LayMui/website-hugo/exampleSite/content/english/post/tithing.md

  The Answer is in Galatians 3

- 13 Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree:

-the Answer is in Galatians 3
-13 Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree:
+ 13 Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree.

 Malachi says you'll be cursed if you don't tithe
 Paul says in Corinthians - only to give with joy!